lunasec-io/lunasec/docs/blog/2021-11-29-delivering-on-deadlines-without-a-compromise.md

 dull safety scissors?
 What if, when a bug is found, it's no longer a security issue?

 Those are the questions that have led many companies to implement a "[Secure by Default](https://www.ncsc.gov.uk/information/secure-default)" policy for their code.
+This is a part of the "[DevSecOps](https://www.redhat.com/en/topics/devops/what-is-devsecops)" movement, which is a trend that aims to continuously improve the security of software while it is being developed.
+Instead of delegating security, it becomes a shared responsibility among the team.

 A good example of this in action is the `dangerouslySetInnerHTML` function of the ReactJS framework.
 ReactJS is a Javascript library for building websites, and one of its key features is that it creates a virtual DOM before writing to the page's